- 1 Working principle of a VPN

 Is a free VPN for PC worth downloading?

-When it comes to using the free VPN for PC to stream online content or download terabytes of torrent files… A free VPN for Windows will not cut it here.
+When it comes to using VPN to stream online content or download terabytes of torrent files… A free VPN for Windows will not cut it here.

 Free and paid VPNs: What are the main advantages and disadvantages of a free VPN?
 Here’s a list: